markdrehmann/bowtracker/NOTES.md

 - possibly Makers don't have a '/new' page, they can only be created in '/bows/new'

-- one way to expand, a User can either be a musician or a maker? not sure how to have subclasses of users...
+- one way to expand, a User can either be a musician or a maker? not sure how to have subclasses of users... i guess it's similar to having an admin profile...
 - another expansion would be adding photos to the bow instances